Teenage Mutant Ninja Turtles Adventures: Major story arcs

 Introduces fellow mutants, Man-Ray, Leatherhead, Wingnut and Screwloose (who later form the Mighty Mutanimals).
-Also introduces concepts such as Cudley the Cowlick, Stump Asteroid and its intergalactic wrestling, the Turtles' wrestling costumes, and the polluted Earth in the future.
-After returning from Stump Asteroid, the Turtles meet Wingnut and Screwloose who seek revenge on Krang for destroying their home planet Huanu, and later confront the Rat King for the first time.
+This issues also introduce Cudley the Cowlick, Stump Asteroid and its intergalactic wrestling, the polluted Earth in the future.
+After returning from Stump Asteroid, the Turtles meet Wingnut and Screwloose who seek revenge on Krang for destroying their home planet Huanu, and later confront the Rat King.
 The Turtles battle the mutant villains, Wyrm and Scumbug, as well as the spy-turned-mutant, Chameleon.
-These issues offer decidedly different character origins and interpretations than the animated cartoon series.
+These issues offer different character origins and interpretations from those in the animated series.